After you create your show, now you are ready to create en episode!

 - Normalize Loudness - specify the loudness setting for your episode.
 When configured, this setting allows you to specify the loudness level for your episode from one of the recommended levels by iTunes, Google Podcasts or the Amazon Alexa team.
 Note: This setting will initially be inherited from the parent Show setting and for some outputs may be ignored as they require a specific loudness.

 4. Once you've uploaded your episode, you can see it by clicking Shows & Episodes from the side menu on the left.
 Then click on your show’s name.

 Now you're ready to submit your show to Apple Podcasts.

 Note on Episode Description and Formatting

-Please note that some podcast players (podcatchers) such as Apple Podcasts will not show links and some formatting when the description is loaded in Search or Browser view.
-Instead, these will only show to listeners when are subscribed to (following) your show and in Library view.
+Please note that support for formatting varies across podcast players (podcatchers).
+Podcatchers such as Apple Podcasts will not show links and some formatting when the description is loaded in Search or Browser view.
+Instead, these will only be shown to listeners when are subscribed to (following) your show and in Library view.